 Resources for Grant Applicants:

-Click the link below to get a list of requirements needed to apply for a Community Need Grants and a list of FAQs that can be a valuable resource to you during the application process.
+Click the link below to get a list of requirements needed to apply for a Community Needs Grant and a list of FAQs that can be a valuable resource to you during the application process.

 Resources for Grant and FAQs

 - Originate in Chippewa County and demonstrate strong volunteer involvement

 - Make a tangible difference in meeting an important community need

 - Demonstrate a high level of sustainability